fleetdm/fleet/docs/1-Using-Fleet/tutorials/Ask-questions-about-your-devices.md

 > Fleet's query response time is inherently variable because of osquery's heartbeat response time.
 This helps prevent performance issues on hosts.

 When the query has finished, you should see 4 columns and several rows in the "Results" table:
-- The "hostname" column answers...which device responded for a given row of results?
+- The "hostname" column answers: which device responded for a given row of results?

-- The "name" column answers...what is the name of the installed software item?
+- The "name" column answers: what is the name of the installed software item?
 The query you just ran asked for all software items that contain "openssl" in their name, so each row in this column should contain "openssl."

-- The "source" column answers...what osquery table is the result coming from?
+- The "source" column answers: what osquery table is the result coming from?
 For more information on the table's available in osquery, check out the [osquery schema documentation](https://osquery.io/schema).

-- The "version" column answers...which version of the software item was detected on this device?
+- The "version" column answers: which version of the software item was detected on this device?

 The "Results" table presented in Fleet answers our first question of interest which was "What version of OpenSSL is installed on each device if any?"